DevopsPriz/Devops-Learning/README.md

 Move, which is short for "mv," is used to move and rename directories and files.
 Be aware that: when it is executed, it does not yield an output.

+The syntax:
+Simply type mv followed by the filename and the destination directory.
+Example:
+"mv new_file Devops_Folder/"

+You can also use the mv command to rename a file.
+Example:
+"mv new_file new_file1"

 ![mv command](https://github.com/DevopsPriz/Devops-Learning/assets/151751244/18e2b22c-3b02-41aa-b46b-e91f1c4d83cf)

 MKDIR COMMAND